jia2zhang/weather-reminder/README.md

 pip install -r requirements.txt
 ```

+## Security Requirements

-## Setup - Make sure to get your own API Key for OpenWeatherMap.org
+If you haven't done so already, make sure to get your own API Key for OpenWeatherMap.org

 1. Go to https://home.openweathermap.org/users/sign_up
 2. Fill in your own information: Username, E-mail Address, and Password
 3. Find your API key on the 'API Key' tab in your account

-## Create an .env file to store personal credentials, such as API Key
+4. Create an .env file to store personal credentials, such as API Key

 On VS Code, place your secret API key in the '.env' file:
 ```sh